CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 > 🤔 "What does the number `10.3` **round** to?”

-Again we can use the Node REPL in order to round the number 10.3 to the nearest whole number.
+Again we can use the Node REPL to round the number 10.3 to the nearest whole number.
 However, in this case, there is no arithmetical operator for rounding the number `10.3` in JavaScript.

 However, we will often want to carry out some sequence of operations **again and again**.
 For example, we will often want to round numbers again and again.